burakkeynz/CizgiTekProj/README.md

-This project is under MIT License.
+##This project is under MIT License (I will upload REAMDE.md in more detailed manner later.